carbon-language/carbon-lang/llvm/docs/ExtendingLLVM.rst

    add enum ``LLVMTypeKind`` and modify
    ``LLVMTypeKind LLVMGetTypeKind(LLVMTypeRef Ty)`` for the new type

-#. ``llvm/include/llvm/IR/TypeBuilder.h``:

-   add new class to represent new type in the hierarchy

 #. ``llvm/lib/AsmParser/LLLexer.cpp``:

    add ability to parse in the type from text assembly